heyjames/better-browsing/README.md

 The CSS files clean up, simplify, or hide elements within websites using the Stylish Chrome Extension.
 The "ffz" in the bettertwitchchat-ffz.css file indicates it should be used when the FrankerFaceZ Chrome extension is also installed.
-Additionally, some ublock origin rules aim to remove many of Twitch's distracting/obtrusive elements
+Additionally, some ublock origin rules aim to remove many of Twitch's distracting/obtrusive elements.

 ### List of Twitch's notifications/pop-ups
 * MasterOverwatch pop-up/overlay